 What are hormones?

-Hormones are chemicals secreted by the endocrine glands that function as messengers of the body.
-They help to maintain homeostasis, or balance by regulating physical and physiological changes that occur in the body.
+Hormones are chemicals secreted by the endocrine glands that function as the messengers of the body.
+They help to maintain homeostasis, or balance, by regulating the physical and physiological changes that occur in the body.

 How do hormones impact mood?